choudharyutsav2/Banking-Management-System-/README.md

 # Setup for Running the Project
 1) Open project ONLINE BANKING SYSTEM.
 2) Open src/com/obs and then mainwork folder.
-3) Create Database,tables into local system from SQL_TABLES.txt.
+3) Create Database,tables into local system.
 4) Download .jar file according to your MySQL site
 5) Run java file